mjaminbook/brainfuck/README.md

 to this code.
 ##Executing BF Code
 As stated earlier, before executing any code, the interpreter must be compiled with gcc.
 To execute a bf code file, run the interpreter, passing in the file path as a parameter.
-Include any other parameters afterward.

-//Still editing
+Include any input that the bf code requires after the file path.
+Note: if the input includes spaces, make sure that you encase the input in quotations. \n
+Here is an example of bf code execution: \n **./brainfuck_interpreter bf_code/hiAll.bf "Everyone I know and love"**
+\n

+If there is no input, simply omit the last command-line argument.